Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Lots of styles and weights to choose from here.

-layer to keep warm
+add this layer to keep warm

 Always carry a balaclava to completely cover your head, neck and ears once the wind kicks up.